Now that you are older and wiser, are you concerned you will outlive your money?

 You have to be the one to figure out what’s best for your financial longevity.

-According to financial advisor and planner, Erin Botsford, “Traditional asset allocation models using systematic withdrawals usually work well in markets that are going up, but they can be devastating for retirees in markets that are going sideways or down.”
+According to the financial advisor and planner, Erin Botsford, “Traditional asset allocation models using systematic withdrawals usually work well in markets that are going up, but they can be devastating for retirees in markets that are going sideways or down.”

 Botsford believes in what she calls, “Lifestyle-Driven Investing.”
 She works with clients to help them create their “Preferred Lifestyle” and build a purposeful and strategic investment portfolio where they never have to wonder why they own the investments they own.
 (The Big Retirement Risk)